 Does Arkansas set a maximum late fee?

-No. Arkansas has no statute capping residential late fees.
+No. Arkansas has no statute capping residential late fees; the Residential Landlord-Tenant Act of 2007 contains no cap and no grace-period requirement.
 Limits come from your lease and from a general reasonableness standard, since a fee that acts as a penalty rather than a fair estimate of the landlord's costs can be challenged.
+Ignore the “$30 or 20% of monthly rent” cap you may see online — that is Ark.
+Code § 18-16-411, which governs self-service storage units, not homes.

 Is my Arkansas landlord required to give a grace period?

 No. Arkansas does not require a grace period, so a late fee can apply the day after rent is due unless your lease says otherwise.
-Many leases voluntarily include a 3 to 5 day grace period, and if yours does, the landlord must honor it.
+But a fee is not an eviction: under § 18-17-701(b) the landlord cannot terminate the rental agreement for nonpayment unless rent stays unpaid for five days from the due date.
+And if your lease does promise a grace period, the landlord must honor it.

 Can a landlord charge a late fee that isn't in my lease?